mouseless/learn-nuxt/README.md

 ## Open Graph

-With Open Graph, you can also offer a preview of your site with the link you share.
-All you need to do for this is to provide the title, description, image and url for the preview in your meta.
+With Open Graph, you can offer a preview of your site with given title, description, image and url for the preview in your meta.

 We can change meta in 2 ways in nuxt.